johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-05-28-azure-static-web-apps-node-16-oryx/index.md

 Oryx has failed to build the solution.
 ```

-Docusaurus now requires Node 16.
+[Oryx](https://github.com/microsoft/Oryx), which performs the build for Static Web Apps, is fixed to Node 14 it seems.
+Or it may actually be that the GitHub Action is fixed to use Node.js 14 - I'm not completely sure.
+Either way, Docusaurus now requires Node 16.
 Frustratingly, the GitHub Action does not allow explicit configuration of the Node version.
 Happily, there is a way to resolve this - and it's pretty simple.

 ## `engines` to the rescue!